Lyric-Video-Studio/PluginInterface/README.md

 # PluginInterface
-Public c# interface for creating new image/video plugins
+Public c# interface for creating new image/video plugins for Lyric Video Studio.
+More info coming up!!!
+See https://lyricvideo.studio

 # Instructions
 1. Clone this repository as submodule (for example)